ChristineBrugger/A-declarative-data-augmentation-approach-for-predictive-process-monitoring/tax/README.md

 For more details, please refer to the [project page](https://verenich.github.io/ProcessSequencePrediction)

-If you the code from this repository, please cite our paper:
+If you the code from this repository, please cite paper:
 ```
 @inproceedings{Tax2017,
   title={Predictive business process monitoring with {LSTM} neural networks},